-“I wish Gramps thought that way.”
+“I wish Grandfather thought that way.”
 Simon blew on his hot chocolate and then took a cautious sip.
 “Want to see upstairs?”

-He led the way up a wide carpeted stairway.
-Jules, who used to visit the Hendersons, had always admired the carved wooden bannisters, worn smooth by a hundred years of hands.
+He led the way up the wide carpeted stairs.
+Jules, who used to visit the Hendersons, had always admired the carved wooden banisters, worn smooth by a hundred years of hands.
 “Want me to ask around my school and see if any of the other kids want to be in a band?”

+He was surprised.
 “Would you?
 Oh man, that would be great!
-I can tell Gramps that I joined a study group.
+I can tell Grandfather that I joined a study group.
 He’ll be so proud.”

-Jules couldn’t imagine what it would be like to have to lie to Mom about her writing, and felt sorry for him.
-“One of my sisters is a musician.
-I’ll bring her by, you can meet her.”
+Sipping her cocoa, Jules couldn’t imagine what it would be like, to have to lie to Mom about her writing, and felt sorry for him.
+“One of my sisters is a musician.”

 “Piano.
 She’s amazing.
 She only has to hear a song once, and she can play it.”

 “Cool.”
-He led her down the hall.
+Simon led her down the hall.
 “This’ll be my room.
-It’s the farthest away from Gramps’ room.
-So I can practice without him hearing me.”
+It’s the farthest away from Grandfather’s room so I can practice without him hearing me.”

 “Does he even know you have a guitar?”

 “Oh yeah, he knows.
-He’s the one who gave it to me.
+He’s the one who bought it for me.
 Most expensive one in the store.
 Just doesn’t want me to play it.”

 “Yeah.
 He’s old.”

-Jules looked around at Simon’s new room, at the unmade bed, at all the boxes marked Simon’s Room, and at the guitar perched in a stand.
+Jules looked around at Simon’s new room, at the unassembled bed, at all the boxes marked Simon’s Room, and at the guitar resting in a stand.
 “Can you play something for me?”

-Suddenly shy, he looked away.
-“Well, um, I don’t usually play for anyone.
+Suddenly awkward, he looked away.
+“Um, I don’t usually play for anyone.
 I mean, I will.
 But just not yet.
 Okay?”